GiuMangiaracina/TrackMe/README.md

 ![alt text](https://github.com/GiuMangiaracina/MangiaracinaMiottoMoschetto/blob/master/Icon2.png)
 # TrackMe
+Project for the Software Engineering 2 course at Politecnico di Milano.
 This is a Software Engineering project for a hypothetical application, _TrackMe_.

 It consists in the presentation of two documents: